ScottyB/ac-js2/README.md

  * [skewer-mode](https://github.com/skeeto/skewer-mode) (MELPA)
  * [js2-mode](https://github.com/mooz/js2-mode) (ELPA)

+Auto-complete is no longer a dependency however ac-js2 will use it if you have it installed.
+The main reason for this is to allow users to use their preferred completion front end.

  * [auto-complete](https://github.com/auto-complete/auto-complete) (ELPA)

-Auto-complete mode is now activated by ac-js2 minor mode.
-All dependencies will be installed by MELPA.
+ For those of you who prefer Company mode, support is on its way.

 ## Setup

 Copy the snippet below if you want to evaluate your Javascript code for candidates.
 Not setting this value will still provide you with basic completion.

 ```
 (setq ac-js2-evaluate-calls t)